Trimethoprim is an antibiotic.

 The most common side effects with trimethoprim are itching or a mild rash.
 They happen in more than 1 in 100 people.

 Trimethoprim can also make you feel sick or have diarrhoea.
 It may also cause headaches.
+Talk to your doctor or pharmacist if the side effects bother you or don’t go away.

 Serious side effects